anegg0/doc.palm.readthedocs/docs/Get-Started/Connect/Development.md

 # Connect to the Palm development network

-Use [Infura](https://infura.io/) to connect to the Palm development network.
-Infura is a blockchain development suite that provides access to the Ethereum network over HTTPS and WebSockets.
-Although the Palm development network is a separate network from Ethereum, your Infura account and project information is used to authenticate you on the Palm development network.

 To connect to the Palm development network:

-1. Create an Infura account and set up an Ethereum project.
+1. Create an [Infura](https://infura.io/) account and set up an Ethereum project.

     !!! note